Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Proof of Theorem

 where $\hat{C}$ is as in \eqref{eqn:3.10}.
 Noticing that $Z(\sigma)$ is independent of $\lambda, \mu$ and considering the limit as $\lambda\to 0$ and $\mu \to 0$, we have \eqref{eqn:8.2}.
 The case (ii) can be similarly shown.

-Let us consider the case when $0<p<1-a/b$.
+Let us consider the case where $0<p<1-a/b$.
 From \eqref{eqn:8.4} and Lemma \ref{lem:8.2}, we have the boundedness of $\limsup_{\sigma\to 1-/b+0}Z(\sigma)$.
 Applying Lemma \ref{lem:4.5} to $Z(\sigma)$, we obtain the assertion.
 Thus the proof of the theorem is complete. \end{proof}